gajus/slonik/README.md

 ### <code>sql.literalValue</code>

+> [!WARNING]
-> ⚠️ Do not use.
+> Do not use.
 This method interpolates values as literals and it must be used only for [building utility statements](#building-utility-statements).
 You are most likely looking for [value placeholders](#value-placeholders).

 ```ts
 (value: string) => SqlSqlToken;